shweta25bai11470-pixel/student-attendance-system/README.md

 This project proposes a simple console-based Student Attendance Management System that allows users to record attendance digitally, store records for future reference, and reduce manual effort.

+🚀 Installation & Setup

+Prerequisites

+Python 3.x installed on your system.

+📌 How It Works

+1. When the program starts, a menu is displayed with three options.

+2. If you choose Mark Attendance, the system:

+Takes the student name as input

+Gets the current date and time automatically

+Checks if attendance already exists for that day

+Saves the record if not already present

+3. Choosing View Attendance displays all stored records.

+4. Choosing Exit stops the program.

 The system uses Python programming fundamentals such as:

 1.input/output handling